andersonshatch/soma-ctrl/README.md

 `POST /<deviceID>/stop`: Ask deviceID to stop moving.
 Response type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/calibrateModeStart`: Enable calibrate mode on deviceID.
+Response type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/moveUp`: Request device to move up.
+Beware that if calibration mode is enabled, the defined top position is not honoured.
+Response type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/stop`: Request device to stop moving.
+Response type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/moveDown`: Request device to move down.
+Beware that if calibration mode is enabled, the defined bottom position is not honoured.
+Response type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/calibrateTop`: When in calibrate mode, set the current position as the top-most position.
+Response Type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/calibrateBottom`: When in calibrate mode, set the current position as the bottom-most position.
+Response Type: `200 - OK` or `404 - Not Found`

+`POST /<deviceID>/calibrateModeStop`: Disable calibrate mode on deviceID.
+Response type; `200 - OK` or `404 - Not Found`

 ## Parameters

 `<deviceID>` has format `RISEnnn` and cannot be changed